 And I guess that makes intuitive sense.

 If a property owner feels the ‘wealth effect’ as their property increases in value, they are inclined to borrow against their wealth and in turn, increase their consumption spending.

-It means the rising housing wealth and the associated growth in household consumption feeds through to the other parts of the economy and creates jobs.
+Note: It means the rising housing wealth and the associated growth in household consumption feed through to the other parts of the economy and create jobs.

 It increases the level of employment which in turn feeds into better-than-otherwise wage increases (better than in a scenario where house price growth is weak or non-existent).